Embed into Website or App

-You can easily embed the Scene Viewer experience generated and hosted through the console to any web page.
+You can easily embed the Scene Viewer experience generated and hosted through the platform to any web page.

 The web page can be part of a website or integrated into a mobile app.